 Welcome to the Harbor Beach Lighthouse!
 Our third season was very successful with visitors and residents enjoying the guided tours.
-Tours will begin mid-June to August 30th.
-Details are still being finalized.
+2014 Tours will begin June 21st and continue through August 30th.
 The charter boat leaves from the Harbor Beach Municipal Marina.
 Experience the boat ride with harbor and breakwall information and learn about the history of this communityʼs most recognizable landmark.
 Our Preservation Society tour guides provide you with a glimpse of the life of a lightkeeper, answer questions, and even take photos!!
 Be sure to bring your camera!
 You donʼt want to miss the “portlight” photo op on the gallery level.
 Itʼs one of a kind and will make a wonderful souvenir memory to last a lifetime.

 Gift certificates for 2014 tours are available now!
 The certificates are undated so they flex to your schedule.
 They make great gifts for the Holiday Season or any occasion for the hard to buy for person in your life!!
 It is certainly a gift that will not be forgotten.
 Our Gift Shop is the perfect place to pick up gifts or stocking stuffers for the pharologist—lighthouse fans.
 A great way to remember their trip to the lighthouse or the Harbor Beach area.
 We have something for everyone.

 Hard time thinking of a gift for Valentine’s Day?
 How about getting your special sweetheart a romantic tour of our beautiful lighthouse?
 Tickets are only 20 bucks apiece and you’re promised a great afternoon together.
 Sneak a kiss on the deck, get your picture taken together through our famous portal, and learn something new about one of the greatest treasures in Huron County.